-Everything you need to know about Injuries on Duty, the Compensation Fund, Incident Reporting Procedure and Incident Investigation Training.
+Everything you need to know about Injuries on Duty - IOD, the Compensation Fund, Incident Reporting Procedure and Incident Investigation Training.

 The COID Act

-COID Act, Compensation for Occupational Injuries and Diseases Act 130 of 1993 govern issues related to injuries on duty and occupational diseases.
+COID Act, Compensation for Occupational Injuries and Diseases Amendment Act, No 61 of 1997 govern issues related to injuries on duty and occupational diseases.
 This Act entails the reporting, investigation recording, claiming and all procedures and documentation that needs to be submitted before payment is made.
-Many may think that their responsibility for employees and achieving compliance ends with abiding with the OHS Act.
+Many may think that their responsibility for employees and achieving compliance ends with abiding with the Occupational Health and Safety Act 85 of 1993.
 Being compliant with requirements of the COID Act is also very important, but it all starts with knowing the terms of the Act first.

 Section 14 of the Act describes the General duties of employees at work.
 The first responsibility that is pointed out (Section 14.1) is that every employee shall at work ‘take reasonable care for the health and safety of himself and of other persons who may be affected by his acts or omissions.
 In addition, section 14.4 states that ‘employees shall report any unsafe or unhealthy situation as soon as practicable to the employer or a health and safety representative, who shall then report it to the employer’ while section 14.5 adds that ‘reporting any incident which may affect his health or has caused an injury to himself, to his employer or the health and safety representative not later than the end of the particular shift during which the incident occurred’.
 If reporting the incident is not possible by the end of the shift, the employee shall then report the incident as soon as practicable thereafter within a maximum of seven days.
 The above leaves no space for interpretation.